 What order should my filter media be in?

 One of the most important parts of the aquarium hobby is filtration and filter media.
-Understanding how your media is supposed to work helps to determine the order your filter media should be in inside your filters.
+Understanding how your media is supposed to work helps to determine the order your filter media should be inside your filters.
 So what order should my filter media be in?

 The order of filter media, no matter what type of filtration system you have, is always the same.
 It starts with Mechanical filtration, then Biological filtration, and finally Chemical filtration in that order.